sharetribe/flex-docs/src/docs/tutorial-branding/copy-assets/index.md

 updated: 2023-09-14
 category: tutorial-branding
 ingress:
-  Begin the development of your marketplace by copying no-code changes from Test environment to Dev environment
+  Begin developing your marketplace by copying no-code changes from Test environment to Dev environment
 published: true
 ---